 5. Relax at Onsen Hot pools

 If true relaxation is what brings you and your partner together, the Onsen Hot Pools is the perfect place to visit.
-This famous hot pool is so iconic in Queenstown that if you don’t book well in advance, your chances of getting a time slot are almost zero!
+This is one of the famous hot pools in Queenstown and is so iconic that if you don’t book well in advance, your chances of getting a time slot are almost zero!
 With that said, if you’re reading this blog long before your trip, then booking a spa day is a must!